Are you contemplating the best place to put a rat trap in your home?

 Furthermore, you can place them along the walls in your basement if you don’t find any better option.

-Remember, rats have a good smelling ability and avoid any room where they pick a strong scent.
+Remember, rats have excellent smelling ability and avoid any room where they pick a strong scent.

 Assuming your garage links to another room to your home, check for the entrance area and place the trap.